Action-adventure game: 1979–1983: Precursors

-Mid and late 1980s: The Hybrid genre Takes Shape
+Mid-to-late 1980s: The hybrid genre takes shape

 According to 1UP's Jeremy Parish, action-adventure games emerged in the mid-1980s as developers sought to combine arcade-style gameplay with exploration and puzzle-solving elements drawn from text adventures and RPGs.
 While noting some similarities to Adventure, IGN argues that The Legend of Zelda (1986) by Nintendo "helped to establish a new subgenre of action-adventure".
 The series featured real-time combat (a swingable sword rather than collision-based attacks), open-ended exploration, item-gated progression, and a persistent world via battery-backed saves.
 The Legend of Zelda series was the most prolific action-adventure game franchise through to the 2000s.
 Roe R. Adams also cited the arcade-style side-scrolling fantasy games Castlevania (1986), Trojan (1986) and Wizards & Warriors (1987) as early examples of action-adventure games.

 Games like Brain Breaker (1985), Xanadu (1985), Metroid (1986) and Vampire Killer (1986) further established the side-scrolling "platform-adventure" format.
 These games allowed players to explore large, interconnected spaces, collecting upgrades to access previously unreachable areas.
 Over time, this would evolve into the "Metroidvania" subgenre.
 Other mid-’80s games, such as Wizards & Warriors (1987), Castlevania (1986), and Trojan (1986), added fantasy themes and action-platformer mechanics to the formula.
 Meanwhile, games like 005 (1981), and Metal Gear (1987) combined action-adventure exploration with stealth mechanics, laying the foundations for the stealth game subgenre, which would later be popularized in 1998 with the releases of Metal Gear Solid, Tenchu: Stealth Assassins, and Thief: The Dark Project.

 The release of cinematic platformer Prince of Persia (1989) by Jordan Mechner marked a major evolution in the genre's visual and mechanical identity.
 The game introduced rotoscoped animation, realistic movement, and a cinematic presentation.
 Its blend of puzzle-platforming and deadly traps would go on to inspire numerous "cinematic platformers."
 It inspired games such as Another World (1991) and Flashback (1992).
 Another World / Out of This World (1991) pushed visual storytelling and minimal UI even further, inspiring later cinematic adventures and platformers.
 Alone in the Dark (1992) introduced pre-rendered 3D environments with polygonal characters and fixed camera angles.
 Often cited as a proto-survival horror, it nonetheless stands within the action-adventure tradition for its combination of real-time combat, puzzle-solving, and exploration which would later be popularized by Resident Evil (1996) and Tomb Raider (1996).